wendyverdonk93/docs/content/payments/methods/credit-and-debit-cards/mastercard/about.md

 - Depending on the customer's issuer, the amount may not appear directly on their card.
 We recommend that they contact the issuer.
 If they need an acquirer reference number (ARN), they can email the Support Team at <support@multisafepay.com>

 - If you process a partial refund on the same day, this is technically called a "reversal", but for simplicity is logged as a refund in your MultiSafepay account.
 On customer credit card statements, the transaction may either be adjusted to the new amount (partial reversal) _or_ not debited at all (full reversal).

 {{< /details >}}

+{{< details title="Chargebacks" >}}

+Cardholders who disagree with or do not recognise a transaction charged to their credit card can ask Mastercard to raise a dispute.
+Mastercard then notifies MultiSafepay and reclaims the transaction amount from you.

+You are solely liable for paying for chargebacks.

+Mastercard gives cardholders the right to claim chargebacks for up to 180 days after the purchase.

+For more information, see [Chargebacks](/payments/refunds-and-chargebacks/chargebacks).

+To help reduce chargebacks, see [Displaying your logo in online banking](/payments/methods/credit-and-debit-cards/user-guide/your-logo-online-banking).

+{{< /details >}}